tomaskala/server-config/README.md

 ## Server configuration

-Before the VPN is set up and the SSH config alias can be used, the server address must be overriden to its public address.
+Before the VPN is set up and the SSH config alias can be used, the server address must be overridden to its public address.

 ### Initialize and secure the server